SPA BREAKS AND REST & REVIVAL - TEN OF THE BEST

 Castlemartyr, Co Cork

 Castlemartyr ResortThis impressive property has changed hands several times in recent years - but that is consistent with its history.
 Entering through gates near the centre of Castlemartyr village and then skirting the edge of the 18-hole Ron Kirby-designed golf course, the driveway leads past a 13th century castle to the beautiful entrance of the 17th century manor house, which was once owned by Sir Walter Raleigh - who later sold it to the Earl of Cork, Richard Boyle…plus ca change.
-Today, the resort is a luxurious destination with vast rooms boasting many extras, a reputation for smartly presented food with local flavour - and a seriously impressive leisure centre and spa, The Spa featuring ESPA, with treatment rooms (including couples suites) enjoying a restful outlook over formal gardens and parkland.
-It’s a world class amenity and widely regarded as the best spa in Cork - where, of course, there is plenty else to do.
+Today, the resort is a luxurious destination with vast rooms boasting all kinds of bells and whistles, a reputation for high-end dining and other smartly presented food offerings featuring local flavours - and a seriously impressive leisure centre and The Spa featuring ESPA and GROUND Wellbeing, with treatment rooms (including couples suites) enjoying a restful outlook over formal gardens and parkland.
+It’s a world class amenity and widely regarded as one of the best spas in the region - where, of course, there is plenty else to do.
 For a start, the hotel has close links with the nearby Old Midleton Distillery, and other highlights in the area include Cobh ('the Queenstown story'), Fota Island (Fota House, Arboretum & Gardens; Fota Wildlife Park) and the East Cork Food Trail, which includes the Ballymaloe Cookery School & Gardens.

 Sand House Hotel